briandconnelly/nicheconstruct/paper/05_discussion.md

 This indicates that niche construction does play a crucial role.

 Further, we find that it is specifically *negative* niche construction that maintains cooperation ([Figure 2C](#fig2)).
-As cooperator and defector types gain adaptations, they change the environment in a way that favors other types.
+As cooperator and defector types gain adaptations, they change the environment ways that favor other types.
-In this way, negative niche construction serves as a perpetual source of adaptation.
+Because of this, negative niche construction serves as a perpetual source of adaptation.
 Here we observe another facet of the Hankshaw effect: because populations of cooperators are larger, they are better able to respond to the adaptive opportunities that result from negative niche construction.
 These opportunities can allow cooperators to resist invasion by defectors ([Figure 3B](#fig3)).
 Although defectors initially have an advantage by saving on the cost of cooperation, subpopulations of cooperators can quickly gain an advantage because they are larger.